• Skip to primary navigation

 We hope you enjoyed seeing how we make chocolate bison chili.
 It's a great meal to make together while learning about Indigenous food.
 I highly recommend New Native Kitchen for all families, but especially homeschools, as it nurtures a holistic experience with time spent in the kitchen.

 Furthermore, if you've ever stressed about what to make for dinner and dessert on an already busy day with 1, 2, 3, 4, or however many littles you have, drop what you're doing and print. this. chocolate chili recipe.
-Better yet, buy New Native Kitchen by Chef Freddie Bitsoie and James O. Fraioli.
-It's filled with beautiful photography and recipes you will want to try with your family.

 Free Chocolate Chili Recipe for Pre-Readers and Up